alyxshang/owoc/README.markdown

-# OWOWC
+# OWOC

 ***The compiler for the OwO Markup language. :ribbon:***

 ## ABOUT :books:

 This repository contains the source code for the compiler for the OwO Markup language.
-This language was conceptualized and designed by me.
-Too many people take themselves too seriously. :heart:
+This language was conceptualized and designed by me. :heart:

 ## SAMPLE AND SPEC :ribbon: